 keep your spine straight.
 A rolled towel or small pillow under your waist may also

 Insert pillows into gaps between your body and the mattress.

-When turning in bed, remember not to twist or bend at the waist but to move your entire
+When turning in bed, don't twist or bend at the waist.
+Instead move your entire body

-body as one unit.
-Keep your belly pulled in and tightened, and bend your knees toward
+as one unit.
+Keep your belly pulled in and tightened, and bend your knees toward the

 Keep your ears, shoulders, and hips aligned when turning as well as when sleeping.